Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

-\textit{b.
-Convergence and runtime:} We note that the MPS representation is not only efficient in memory but also enables efficient linear algebraic operations that scale logarithmically with the grid size and polynomially with the bond dimension~\cite{oseledets2011tensortrain}.
-The all-at-once linear systems are also solved efficiently due to the logarithmic scaling of the runtime of DMRG-inspired solvers~\cite{oseledets2012solution,dolgov2014alternating}.
+\paragraph{Convergence and runtime:} We note that the MPS representation is not only efficient in memory but also enables efficient linear algebraic operations that scale logarithmically with the grid size and polynomially with the bond dimension~\cite{oseledets2011tensortrain}.
+The all-at-once linear systems are also solved efficiently due to the logarithmic runtime scaling of DMRG-inspired solvers~\cite{oseledets2012solution,dolgov2014alternating}.
 The convergence of the Picard iteration is guaranteed by the Picard-Lindel{\"o}f theorem and is linear in the number of iterations~\cite{Golub1992,teschl2012ordinary}.
 By substituting the Picard linearization with the Newton method, we can improve the convergence quadratically.
-Additionally, in Ref.~\cite{ku_st_paper}, we conduct an exhaustive benchmarking of an MPS space-time solver based on the Newton method, for nonlinear PDEs in several regimes.
+Additionally, in Ref.~\cite{ku_st_paper}, we conduct an exhaustive benchmarking of an MPS-based space-time solver based on the Newton method for nonlinear PDEs across several regimes.